 SUMMARY of DUTIES

-The Licensed Clinician/Assistant Coordinator is responsible for direct patient services as a member of the clinical staff to individuals in crisis.
-Will possess knowledge of area resources and agency services in particular to coordinate care that is individualized.
-Must possess the ability to engage and effect change through a person-centered model.
-Demonstrate initiative, flexibility, creativity and a collaborative spirit.
-Support recovery by providing services that reflect our deeply held values that include the recognition of individual rights of self-determination, choice, shared decision-making and collaboration.
-When possible, the Clinician/Coordinator will utilize evidence-based practices; always embracing a trauma-informed and person-centered approach.
+The Licensed Clinician is responsible for direct patient services as a member of the clinical staff to individuals in crisis.
+The licensed clinician will possess knowledge of area resources and agency services in particular to coordinate care that is individualized.
+The Licensed Clinician must possess the ability to engage and effect change through a person-centered model.
+The Clinician will demonstrate initiative, flexibility, creativity and a collaborative spirit.
+The licensed clinician will support recovery by providing services that reflect our deeply held values that include the recognition of individual rights of self-determination, choice, shared decision-making and collaboration.
+When possible he/she will utilize evidence-based practices; always embracing a trauma-informed and person-centered approach.

 SPECIFIC DUTIES and RESPONSIBILITIES

 1. Provide culturally sensitive direct, clinical triage and assessment services, which may include but are not limited to: assessment and treatment planning, crisis counseling and intervention, and community consultation and education.
 Services are delivered to anyone and anywhere within the community.

 2. Document client interactions in electronic health record to maintain a permanent record of client activity according to established methods and procedures.

 3. Identify case management needs of clients and coordinate with other agency staff and community agencies to have these needs met.